General

 What is Diabetic Retinopathy?
 How Does Diabetes Lead to Blindness?

 Have you ever thought about the tiny, delicate blood vessels inside your eyes?
 I often ask my patients to picture them as the finest of threads.
 Diabetic retinopathy is what happens when high blood sugar, over time, causes those threads in the retina to fray and even break.
-It’s a serious complication of diabetes, and unfortunately, it's a leading cause of blindness in working-age adults.
+It’s a serious complication of Can Diabetes Cause Blurry Vision?
+Understanding Causes, Symptoms, and Prevention, and unfortunately, it's a leading cause of blindness in working-age adults.

 So, how exactly does diabetes cause this kind of damage?
 When there's too much sugar in your blood for too long, it acts like a slow poison to your body's smallest blood vessels.
 The ones in your retina are especially vulnerable.
 Your retina is the incredible, light-sensitive tissue at the very back of your eye.
 Think of it as the film in a camera.
 It turns light into signals the brain can understand, creating the world you see.
 When its blood supply is damaged, the picture starts to fail.